-Barnaby returned the smile and nodded, playing along with her attempt at humor.
+Levi returned the smile and nodded, playing along with her attempt at humor.

 “Truth is I don’t see much point in knocking them down,” she said referring to the nests.
-“I couldn’t out run them and I don’t get any visitors who they might bother.”
+“I couldn’t out run them and I don’t get visitors who they might bother.”